Tullow Oil (LON:TLW) Stock Price Down 32.1% – Time to Sell?

 Analyst Upgrades and Downgrades

-A number of brokerages have weighed in on TLW.
-Shore Capital reaffirmed a “buy” rating on shares of Tullow Oil in a research report on Friday, September 5th.
-Canaccord Genuity Group decreased their price objective on Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating for the company in a report on Thursday, August 7th.
-Finally, Jefferies Financial Group lowered their price objective on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating for the company in a research note on Monday, October 20th.
-One research analyst has rated the stock with a Buy rating, one has assigned a Hold rating and one has assigned a Sell rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Hold” and an average target price of GBX 15.33.
+Several brokerages have issued reports on TLW.
+Canaccord Genuity Group cut their target price on Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating for the company in a research note on Thursday, August 7th.
+Shore Capital reaffirmed a “buy” rating on shares of Tullow Oil in a research note on Friday, September 5th.
+Finally, Jefferies Financial Group reduced their target price on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a report on Monday, October 20th.
+One investment analyst has rated the stock with a Buy rating, one has issued a Hold rating and one has given a Sell rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of GBX 15.33.

 Tullow is an independent energy company that is building a better future through responsible oil and gas development in Africa.
 The Company’s operations are focused on its West-African producing assets in Ghana, Gabon and Côte d’Ivoire, alongside a material discovered resource base in Kenya.
 Tullow is committed to becoming Net Zero on its Scope 1 and 2 emissions by 2030 and has a Shared Prosperity strategy that delivers lasting socio-economic benefits for its host nations.